PowerShell Check If File Exists | 4 Command Lines

 Method 2.
 PowerShell Check If File Exists [Get-Item]

-The Get-Item cmdlet lets you recover deleted files or directories at a specified path.
-If the path represents a valid file, the item information is returned; otherwise, an error is generated.
-By catching the error, you can determine whether a file exists.
+The Get-The Recover-Item cmdlet allows you to recover deleted files or directories at a specified path.
+If the path represents a valid file, it returns the item information, but if it's not a valid file, it generates an error.
+This error can be caught to check if a file exists.

 Example: